 - Grade 3 tumors have less than half of the cancerous tissue forming glands.
 Grade 3 cancers are called "high-grade."
 They tend to be aggressive and have a poorer outlook than lower grade cancers (grades 1 and 2).

-Uterine carcinosarcoma (CS) is another cancer that starts in the endometrium and is included in this document.
-When looked at under the microscope, this cancer has features of both endometrial carcinoma and sarcoma.
-In the past, CS was considered a type of uterine sarcoma, but many doctors now believe that CS is a carcinoma that is abnormal and so no longer looks much like the cells it came from (poorly differentiated).
+Uterine carcinosarcoma (CS) starts in the endometrium and has features of both endometrial carcinoma and sarcoma.
+In the past, CS was considered a type of uterine sarcoma, but doctors now believe that CS is a carcinoma that is abnormal and so no longer looks much like the cells it came from (poorly differentiated).

-Uterine CS has many things in common with type 2 endometrial carcinoma.
-For example, they have similar risk factors.
-These cancers are also similar in how they spread and are treated.
-CSs are also known as malignant mixed mesodermal tumors or malignant mixed mullerian tumors (MMMTs).
+Uterine CS is considered a type 2 endometrial carcinoma.
+CS tumors are also known as malignant mixed mesodermal tumors or malignant mixed mullerian tumors (MMMTs).
 They make up about 4% of uterine cancers.

-Cancers that start in the cervix and then spread to the body of the uterus are different from cancers that start in the body of the uterus; the former are described in our document Cervical Cancer.
+Cancers that start in the cervix and then spread to the body of the uterus are different from cancers that start in the body of the uterus; they are described in Cervical Cancer.